molaeiali/Persian-Subtitle-Fixer/README.md

 Fix unicode problems of persian srt subtitle files.

 # Install
-Place script someware in your PATH and use it everyware
+Place script someware in your PATH and use it everyware or run install.sh script

+    ./install.sh

 #Using
 It accepts infinite arguments in these formats